In this post, we will cover some popular and best Java Profilers. We will cover following Java Profilers in our post.

 Here is the default layout of Java VisualVM

-Some of the features offered by the Java VisualVM are
+Some features offered by the Java VisualVM are

 One of the advantages of VisualVM is that it comes with JDK.We don’t have to pay any license fees to use this tool

-There are other sets of APM tools which provide a different kind of Java profiling for your applications.
+There are other sets of APM tools which provide a different Java profiling for your applications.

-Some of the popular and widely used APM solutions are
+Some popular and widely used APM solutions are

 These tools work entirely different way than the Java profilers explained in above section.